GP-GAN: Towards Realistic High-Resolution Image Blending: Experiments

 \section{Experiments}

-This section describes our experimental settings, the results of our algorithm and comparisons with other methods both quantitatively and qualitatively in detail.
-We first introduce the datasets we used in our experiments.
-We then give the network training configurations and experimental settings.
-Finally, we show the effectiveness of our methods both quantitatively and visually.
+In this section, the datasets for the experiments are introduced firstly.
+Then the training configurations and experimental settings are described.
+Finally, the effectiveness of our method are shown quantitatively and visually by comparing with other methods.